 English traditional music classes - Gun & Spitroast, Horsmonden, Kent

-The next class is on the evening of Wednesday 23rd November, starting at 8pm.
-We'll be practising a list of tunes ahead of playing for a barn dance at Horsmonden Village Hall on Friday the 25th November - that's this Friday at 8pm, so don't forget folks!
+The next class is on the evening of Wednesday 9th November; the plan once again is to practise an established list of tunes ahead of playing for a barn dance at Horsmonden Village Hall on Friday the 25th November.

 The Hundred Pipers (march)